neonevm/proxy-model.py/README.md

 - PORTAL_BRIDGE_TOKENS_WHITELIST

-  > An allowlist of tokens for the transfer which will trigger an airdrop of NEONs.
+  > An allow list of tokens for the transfer which will trigger the providing of gas-less transactions.
 This set should contain "tokenChain:tokenAddress", where:
   > - `tokenChain` is an original token chain number in terms of Portal bridge numbers
   > - `tokenAddress` is the address of the token in hexadecimal lowercase form with a '0x' prefix
+  >
+  > Alt: provide the ANY value to accept any token.

 - ERC20_BRIDGE_CONTRACTS

-> A comma-separated list of Common ERC20 Bridge contracts
+> A comma-separated list of Common ERC20 Bridge contracts.

 - ERC20_BRIDGE_TOKENS_WHITELIST

-> An allowlist of tokens whose transfer triggers the airdrop of NEONs.
-This set should contains ERC20 addresses separated by a comma.
-Alt: provide the `ANY` value to accept any token.
+> An allowlist of tokens whose transfer triggers the providing of gas-less transactions.
+This set should contain ERC20 addresses separated by a comma.
+Alt: provide the ANY value to accept any token.

 ## Gotchas

 - PORTAL_BRIDGE_CONTRACTS & PORTAL_BRIDGE_TOKENS_WHITELIST should both be specified.
-If either is missed, the airdropper doesn't analyze Portal Bridge transfers.
+If either is missed, the gas-tank doesn't analyze Portal Bridge transfers.

 - ERC20_BRIDGE_CONTRACTS & ERC20_BRIDGE_TOKENS_WHITELIST should both be specified.
-If they are missed, the airdropper doesn't analyze Common ERC20 Transfers.
+If they are missed, the gas-tank doesn't analyze Common ERC20 Transfers.